Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 With this first support, one will be able to fight encodings (ex: for special characters), SMS parts (ex: for messages too large for a single SMS) and sequences.
 MMS should provide a lot of fun too.

+Currently, with Ceylan-Mobile one is able to fetch various information from the device, and to send SMS (regular or multipart ones, with GSM 7bit encoding or with UCS-2 one, of various SMS classes), knowing that all settings (except the message itself and the recipient number) can be transparently managed by Ceylan-Mobile.

 Software